 This proliferation of SKUs results in an exponentially larger number of items.
 But being of a slower moving class, there will be fewer of each on hand in the DC.
 We can rationalize that the total demand for these complimentary SKUs in total can be consolidated into a compressed storage space.

-Usually the debate boils down to: What is the total number of SKUs represented in this segment of the item master?
+Usually, the debate boils down to: What is the total number of SKUs represented in this segment of the item master?
 What is its proportional movement in lines and pieces?
-While individually they may not amount to much, in their total they may quickly amount to total number of lines that can equal the total number of lines of only 10 or 20 percent of the remainder of the SKUs.
+While individually they may not amount to much, in their total they may quickly amount to the total number of lines that can equal the total number of lines of only 10 or 20 percent of the remainder of the SKUs.

 Negatives of SKU Proliferation